FAQ Buying Guide · 8 min read · Updated May 2026

 • Free Starter tier — full AI insights, no credit card

-• Backtest engine replays every change against 12M+ historical candles
+• Backtest engine replays a strategy against real historical candles

 • Stop-loss + take-profit required on every bot trade by default